Milw0rm: Attack aftermath

 The security breach was first reported by Wired News.
 JF and VeNoMouS claimed credit by emailing Wired reporter James Glave with documents they had obtained from the BARC servers as proof.

 After first denying that any incident had occurred, BARC officials admitted that the center had indeed been hacked and emails had been downloaded.
-An official at BARC downplayed the severity and importance of the incident, announcing that the security flaw resulted from "a very normal loophole in Sendmail," while going on to state that the center had not bothered to download a new version of the Sendmail program, responsible for the center's email servers.
-The center also admitted that after milw0rm's breach, the site had been hacked into again, this time with less severe consequences.
+It was reported that the security flaw resulted from "a very normal loophole in Sendmail".
 Forbes wrote that perhaps up to 100 hackers had followed milw0rm's footsteps into the BARC servers once they were revealed as insecure.
 The website was shut down while its security was upgraded.
-Later, a senior US government official told ZDNet that the Indians had known about the flaw and had chosen to ignore it, creating the opportunity for milw0rm to root the servers.
 BARC officials said that none of the emails contained confidential information, the group did not destroy data, and that the computers they have that contain important data were isolated from the ones broken into.

-Nevertheless, the breach was a severe one and had the potential to cause an incident of international proportions.
-Forbes called it "potentially the most devastating" hacking incident of 1998.
-After the attack, members of the group participated in an anonymous Internet Relay Chat (IRC) chat with John Vranesivich, the founder of hacking news website Anti-Online.
-Keystroke explained how if he wanted to, he could have sent threatening emails from the Indian email server to a Pakistani email server.
-If the group had possessed malicious intentions, the consequences for both south Asian countries could have been catastrophic.

-For these reasons, the milw0rm attack caused other groups to heighten their security to prevent invasion by hackers.
-The U.S. Army announced, without giving evidence as to why they believed this to be the case, that the hacks might have originated in Turkey, noting that "Turkey is the primary conduit for cyber attacks."
-A senior US official said that the CIA had obtained the material that milw0rm had purloined and was reviewing it—the official did not mention how the CIA obtained this information.
+The milw0rm attack caused other groups to heighten their security to prevent invasion by hackers.
+The U.S. Army announced, without giving evidence as to why they believed this to be the case, that the hacks might have originated in Turkey.

-Later, Wired revealed that an Indian national and self-proclaimed terrorist, Khalid Ibrahim, had approached members of milw0rm and other hacker groups on IRC—including Masters of Downloading and the Noid—and attempted to buy classified documents from them.
+Later, Khalid Ibrahim approached members of milw0rm and attempted to buy classified documents from them.
 According to savec0re, Ibrahim threatened to kill him if the hacker did not turn over the classified documents in question.
 Savec0re told Kevin Mitnick that Ibrahim first approached him posing as a family member of an FBI agent who could grant immunity to the members of milw0rm.